Evilnat/Cobra-PS3/8.3/README.md

     .
 Updated ps3mapi_load_process_modules to load custom modules and system modules (by haxxxen) .
 Added ps3mapi_get_process_module_info
     .
 Increased from 24 to 32 the max number of map paths by aldo .
+Added sm_get_temperature patch in kernel by Evilnat .
+Added sm_get_fan_policy patch in kernel by Evilnat .
+Added sm_set_fan_policy patch in kernel by Evilnat .
 Fixed Control FAN payload, avoids loading previous mode by Evilnat

 ###### To add: